-You've spent time and effort gathering knowledge and building up your expertise… and now you're not sure what to do with all of that brainpower.
+You've spent time and effort gathering knowledge and building up your expertise, whatever it may be - but now you're not sure what to do with it.
 How about teaching it to other eager learners like yourself?
-In just ten simple steps, you can learn how to create an online course and share your gifts with the world.
-But why should you put forth the effort?
+In just nine simple steps, you can learn how to create an online course while also creating a lucrative business.

+At first glance, you might think it’s a waste of time.
 After all, consumers can find plenty of online content for free.
 Plus, charging for premium content might limit your customer base.
-Yet despite these seeming hurdles, the online learning industry’s value will exceed $240 billion by 2022.
+Yet despite these seeming hurdles, the e-learning industry’s value will reach $325 billion by 2025.

-More important: E-learning revenue has grown year-over-year for the last decade.
-That means you have an opportunity now to monetize your content with an online course.
-You just need the right tools to learn how to create your own online course, and a few time-tested strategies to turn your knowledge into a profit-generating business.
+More importantly: e-learning revenue has grown year-over-year for the last decade.
+That means you have a great opportunity to monetize your content with an online course.

 Do you need a special certification, license, or degree to create an online course?
-Of course not.
+Typically not, depending on your field or niche.
 Today’s educators don’t always work for accredited universities, and many of the finest teachers sell online courses commercially to benefit from their hard-earned knowledge and skills.
+In fact, around 74% of creators said they developed their knowledge and expertise through informal training - the key is finding the right niche.

 - Do I have specialized knowledge from which other people could benefit?